-The Company economically hedges interest rate risk through the use of derivative financial instruments, currently limited to interest rate swaps.
-The Company accounts for these interest rate swaps as free-standing derivatives.
+The Company may hedge interest rate risk through the use of derivative financial instruments such as interest rate swaps.
+If the Company hedges using interest rate swaps it accounts for these instruments as free-standing derivatives.
 Accordingly, they are carried at fair value with realized and unrealized gains and losses recognized in earnings.